Updated: Aug 13

 Aquaponics Technique: With aquaponics, the only thing you need to ensure for the system to survive, is to make sure fish poop doesn't build up too much otherwise the fish will die.

-Hydroponics Technique: Hydroponics on the other hand require constant manual input of chemical nutrients that need to be perfectly balanced.
+Hydroponics Technique: Hydroponics on the other hand require input of chemical nutrients that need to be perfectly balanced.

 Long Term Benefits

 With aquaponics the system matures over time, the nature of the fish and plants growing together is a copy of what happens in the natural environment.

 A study by the Crop Diversification Centre in Alberta, Canada (Savidov, 2005), has shown that in six months, the natural filtration technique becomes fully complete, and you'll see better results in aquaponics compared to hydroponics.

 With Hydroponics the results stay the same as it is largely depending on your involvement.

 Aquaponics needs a month before it gets going.
 It takes about a month to establish the bacteria which are necessary to convert the fish waste into soluble food for the plants.
 This process is known as cycling.
 I do this by simply having the fish tank in place for a month before adding plants.